What this page is based on

 Cost to buy a £300,000 house in the UK

-Estimate the cost to buy a £300,000 home in the UK, including deposit, SDLT or regional property tax, legal fees, searches, surveys and the extra costs buyers often forget.
+Estimate the cost to buy a £300,000 house in the UK, including deposit, property tax, legal fees, surveys, mortgage costs, moving costs and the extra cash buyers usually need.